TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ##     post.exp post.mode    post.sd    post.p
     ## 1 0.04761905     0.025 0.03247592 0.9260956

-1. Compute an equally tailed and an HPD (highest posterior density) 95%-credibility interval for the parameter *θ* in the second scenario and compare the length of these credibility intervals.
+e.
+Compute an equally tailed and an HPD (highest posterior density)
+    95%-credibility interval for the parameter *θ* in the second scenario and compare the length of these credibility intervals.